TULSA, Okla. – Magellan Midstream

 financial measure that represents the amount of cash generated during the

-period that is available to pay distributions, increased to $125.7 million for first
+period that is available to pay distributions, increased 7% to $100.7 million

-quarter 2012 to first quarter 2011 is provided below based on operating margin,
+quarter 2012 to third quarter 2011 is provided below based on operating margin,

 a non-GAAP financial measure that reflects operating profit before general and